wzbxpy/TRUST/README.md

     `$ ./fromDirectToUndirect cit-Patents.txt`

-The format `cit-Patents.txt` should be edge list.
+The format of `cit-Patents.txt` should be edge list.

 2. **preprocess** will do the orientation and reordering and generate the CSR format of graph.
 It will take `1.mmio` as input and generate two file `begin.bin` and `adjacent.bin`